cupy/cupy/docs/source/tutorial/basic.rst

 This method executes the whole training sequence.

 The above code just optimizes the parameters.
-In most cases, we want to see how the training proceeds, where we can use extensions inserted before the training.
+In most cases, we want to see how the training proceeds, where we can use extensions inserted before calling the ``run`` method.

 .. doctest::